Tuesday, 5 August 2014

 Video transcription

 Howdy Moz fans, and welcome to another edition of Whiteboard Friday.
+I'm Michael Cottam.
+I'm an independent SEO consultant from Portland, Oregon and have been a Moz associate for many years.

 Today we're going to talk about Panda optimization.
 We're going to talk about real world things you can do, no general hand waving.
 We're going to talk about specific tactics you can use.
 We're going to talk about first of all what does Panda measure, secondly, how might Panda actually go about measuring these factors on your site, and then lastly, what are you going to do to win based on those factors.